helderrscorreia/pdf-from-json-template/README.md

     "row-height": 50,  // static row height
-    "row-condition": "price > 0", // condition for row visibility using details data "overflow-margin": 6, // when data aproaches this end margin generates new page "group-by": "field_name" // group details using the specified field name ],
+    "row-condition": "price > 0", // condition for row visibility using details data "overflow-margin": 6, // when data aproaches this end margin generates new page "group-by": "field_name", // group details using the specified field name "line-break": true // if a line break should pe placed on each row end ],
   "children": [
       {